 To adjust your saddle height, our bikes are equipped with a quick-release mechanism.
-You simply flip it open, that releases it, place the seat where you’d like it and press the clamp to close.
+You simply flip it open, that releases it, place the seat where you’d like it, and press the clamp to close.

 You do want to make sure that it’s tight enough, and a simple way to do that is with a little twist test.
 This is moving too easily, so I’m going to want to adjust that.
 There’s a nut on the backside.
 Flip that lever open, give that maybe a full turn, try it, should leave a small impression in your hand.
 Then when I do the twist test…we’re good to go.

-Regarding handlebar position, a flat handlebar like this is going to give you a more aggressive riding position.
+Regarding the handlebar position, a flat handlebar like this is going to give you a more aggressive riding position.
 You’re going to be leaning forward just a little bit more.
 It’s more aggressive.
 It allows you to put more weight into the pedals.
 You’re more aerodynamic, but it’s not right for everybody.

-Swept back handlebars like this one give a more upright riding position.
+Swept back handlebars like this one gives a more upright riding position.
 Your back is straighter, your neck is straighter, gives good visibility as you’re moving around.
 Just know that handlebars are something that is easily traded out if you don’t like the ones you have.
 Just contact us and we’ll get you pointed in the right direction to get the right riding style for you.